Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

-Clearing Crossroads of Uncertainty awards an Abyss Artifact – the same currency the rest of the Abyss network feeds into – so this is a real mobility check with a real payoff, not a throwaway gimmick.
-The lesson carries to the other Abyss routes too: when the game stacks rings, fans, and a grey pillar in front of you, the answer is to build the path with Axiom Force and keep moving, not to hunt for a hidden combat trigger or a logic puzzle.
+That payoff makes Crossroads a real mobility check, not a throwaway gimmick.
+The lesson carries to the other Abyss routes too: when the game stacks rings, fans, and a switch in front of you, the answer is to start the glide with Axiom Force, ride the fans, and close with Force Palm – not to hunt for a hidden combat trigger or a logic puzzle.

-If your runs keep stalling, the chain is short enough to memorise: finish Path of Serpents, Skybridge Gate east, Axiom Force the grey pillar, cross to the teleporter, then ride the timed rings clean.
-Axiom Force does the heavy lifting on the way in – if you are still getting the hang of it, our Axiom Force Abyss guide covers how the ability spawns platforms across every challenge.
+If your runs keep stalling, the chain is short enough to memorise: finish Path of Serpents, teleport to the Abyss Nexus, Axiom Force the circular switch, ride the timed rings clean, then Force Palm the final platform.
+Axiom Force does the heavy lifting on the way in – if you are still getting the hang of it, our Axiom Force Abyss guide covers how the ability works across every challenge.
 For more of the same puzzle type, the Tomb of Perdition walkthrough uses the same build-and-traverse logic.